 Benjamin Graham — also known as The Dean of Wall Street and The Father of Value Investing — was a scholar and financial analyst who mentored legendary investors such as Warren Buffett, William J. Ruane, Irving Kahn and Walter J. Schloss.

 In the past, we have seen how Value Investing as taught by Graham is an elaborate framework that includes extensive checks for Quality and Growth; and some of the wrong interpretations of Graham's methods that have resulted in Value Investing being mistaken for bargain hunting.

-> The Perfect Field For The Cynical
+A Perfect Field For The Cynical

-> Buffett describes Graham's book The Intelligent Investor (in its preface) as:
+Buffett describes Graham's book The Intelligent Investor (in its preface) as:

 "By far the best book about investing ever written"